Britain to keep stake in NATS air traffic control

 NATS employs 5,000 people and provides air traffic control services for planes flying in UK airspace and part of the North Atlantic.

-The government estimated the value of NATS as a whole at around 1 billion pounds.
+The government estimated the value of NATS as a whole at around 1 billion pounds ($1.55 billion).

-Alongside the government’s 49 percent stake, the airline group - which includes British Airways (ICAG.L) and Virgin VA.UL - holds 42 percent, staff own 5 percent and UK airport operator BAA, owned by Spain’s Ferrovial (FER.MC) has 4 percent.
+Alongside the government’s 49 percent stake, the airline group - which includes British Airways and Virgin - holds 42 percent, staff own 5 percent and UK airport operator BAA, owned by Spain’s Ferrovial has 4 percent.